spread-ai/docs-appsmith-fork/docs/reference/widgets/tree-select.md

-Allows you to configure one or multiple actions (Framework functions, queries, or JS functions) to be executed when the user opens the dropdown list.
+Allows you to configure one or multiple actions (Framework functions, queries, or JavaScript functions) to be executed when the user opens the dropdown list.
 For example, you could use the **onDropdownOpen** event to retrieve data from a database, populate the options in the dropdown list, or display additional information to the user.
 You can also write custom JavaScript logic for this event by clicking on the **JS** button next to the property.